mauri870/ransomware/README.md

 ```

 ### Building the binaries
-> DON'T RUN ANY BINARY IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!
+> DON'T RUN ransomware.exe IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!

 Build a new RSA-2048 keypair:
 ```